Oldland Mill, Keymer: Restoration

 The first working party on 2 August 1980 cleared rubbish around the mill and made a temporary repair to the roof of the roundhouse.
 In 1981, the two remaining sweeps and stock were removed with the assistance of sailors from HMS Daedalus.
 In 1983, an "A" frame was constructed to support the windshaft.
 The mill was restored over the next ten years, with much of the framing being replaced, including the trestle, crown tree, breast, tail and side frames.
 A new 8 ft 8 in diameter clasp arm head wheel and brake was constructed in 2006.
 The head wheel is of elm with hornbeam cogs and oak arms.

 Description

-Oldland Mill is a post mill on a single-storey octagonal roundhouse.
+Oldland Mill is a post mill on a single-storey octagonal roundhouse, constructed of tarred brick with weatherboarding above.
 It has four spring sweeps and is winded by a tailpole.
 The windshaft is cast iron and was cast by Boaz Medhurst, the Lewes millwright, in 1873.
 There are two pairs of millstones, arranged head and tail.